History

 Location: CLE Lecture Hall

-This program is sponsored by Hugh and Connie Fitzpatrick
+This program is sponsored by Terry Adamson and Ede Holiday

 Location: CLE Lecture Hall